neuroscales/nifti-zarr/README.md

 +y = posterior -> anterior
 +z = inferior  -> superior
 ```
-An affine transform is used to map from  the F-ordered voxel space (i, j, k)
+An affine transform is used to map from  the F-ordered voxel space $(i, j, k)$
-to world space (x, y, z).
+to world space $(x, y, z)$.
 The neuroimaging community has also created a
 simple data exchange format—[NIfTI](https://nifti.nimh.nih.gov)—that is
 widely embraced and is the mandatory file format in standardization
 efforts such as [BIDS](https://bids-specification.readthedocs.io).